JarofMolasses/qmk_firmware/keyboards/ssopads/ssopad1.2/readme.md

 ![ssopad1.2](imgur.com image replace me!)

 Teensy firmware.

+Notes:\
-Using v1.2 or v1.21 PCBs you have to cut the column trace to D6 and run a jumper up to C6, since D6 is the onboard LED pin. oops
+-Using v1.2 or v1.21 PCBs you have to cut the column trace at pin D6 and run a jumper up to C6, since D6 is the onboard LED pin. oops\
+-the I2C LCD (PCF8574) does not work with the teensy 2.0 yet. for some reason the entire rightmost column goes dead

 Keyboard Maintainer: [molasses](https://github.com/JarofMolasses)